 Why We Love Wedding Soup

-- Cozy Soup With A Twist- Wedding soup feels a lot like classic chicken noodle soup, but those tender meatballs gives everything an extra burst of flavor!
+- Cozy Soup With A Twist- Wedding soup feels a lot like classic chicken noodle soup, but those tender meatballs gives everything an extra burst of flavor and makes the soup feel hearty.

 - Italian Restaurant Quality– I grew up eating wedding soup both that my grandma made, and in multiple Italian restaurants.
 This soup brings all the quality that you’ll get at a restaurant with all the coziness of enjoying it at your own table and makes the best Italian wedding soup!